- Samuel K. Roberts, Associate Professor of History, Sociomedical Sciences, and African American Studies

-Finally, the Cluster supports the continuation of PDIS: People Doing Interesting Stuff podcast, an original podcast interview show featuring people who work in harm reduction, public health, and social justice.
+The Cluster supports the continuation of PDIS: People Doing Interesting Stuff podcast, an original podcast interview show featuring people who work in harm reduction, public health, and social justice.
 PDIS was created and is hosted by Samuel K. Roberts.

 Bearing Witness: The Covid-19 & Inequality History Documentation Project is an effort to document and interpret the events associated with the novel coronavirus epidemic in the United States as it pertains especially to racialized minorities and issues of structural inequality and racism.
 The Cluster is actively constructing a timeline of the US epidemic and collecting relevant sources.
 The interactive timeline presents principally four types of events: data events, political events, policy events, and scientific events.